OSLabTools/nicetoolbox/docs/getting_started.md

 ## 1. Create your machine-specific config

-Create a file `./machine_specific_paths.toml`, you can also copy and rename the file `./machine_specific_paths_template.toml`.
+Create a file named `./machine_specific_paths.toml`.
+Alternatively, you can copy and rename `./machine_specific_paths_template.toml`.
-This machine specific configuration file should contain the following dictionary (to fill):
+This machine-specific configuration file should contain the following entries (to fill):

 ```toml
 # Absolute path to the directory in which all datasets are stored (str)